Tag: POW

 Captured

 Dan McKinney describes how he was captured by enemy forces.
-His entire company was nearly wiped out.
-He talks about how all the members of the squad he commanded were killed and enduring friendly artillery shelling before he was captured.
+He explains his entire company was nearly wiped out.
+He talks about how all eight members of the squad he commanded were killed except for himself and he had to endure friendly artillery shelling before he was captured.

-Food, Clothing, and Propaganda in POW Camp #1
+Food, Clothing, Propaganda, and Punishment in POW Camp #1

 Coming Home

-Dan McKinney talks about the two-week journey back to the US by ship after he was released as a POW.
-He describes being interrogated about his captivity.
+Dan McKinney describes the two-week journey back to the US by ship after he was released as a POW.
+He explains his debrief with the FBI and OSS (later converted into the CIA).
 He also describes finally eating well, gaining 25 pounds during the crossing.

 Danny Dorzok